ddemott/chess-ai/README.md

 If you want to contribute a demo, please add it under `dev/demos/` and update this README or add a new document describing how to run it without interfering with the main test-suite or CI.

+See `dev/demos/README.md` for more details on running demo files locally.

 ## 🏗️ Project Structure